wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 There are three clear problems here:

-  - *Problem #1:* only 1 level of the workflow has 3 tasks, and all other levels have 1 task.
+  - *Problem #1:* Only 1 level of the workflow has 3 tasks, and all other levels have 1 task.
 So this workflow is mostly sequential, and **Amdahl's law** tells use this is bad news.

-  - *Problem #2:* the only parallel level (the "blue" level) suffers from high **load imbalance**.
+  - *Problem #2:* The only parallel level (the "blue" level) suffers from high **load imbalance**.
 One task runs in 100 seconds, while the other two run in 20 seconds.
 So, when running on 3 cores, assuming no I/O, the parallel efficiency is at most (140/100)/3 = 46.6%.

-  - *Problem #3:* on our particular computer, the **RAM constraints** make things even worse as the workflow's width becomes essentially 2 instead of 3.
+  - *Problem #3:* On our particular computer, the **RAM constraints** make things even worse as the workflow's width becomes essentially 2 instead of 3.
 We can never run the 3 blue tasks in parallel.